The MicroMan Shrine covers the original MicroMan demo. The game was a playable demonstration of Brian Goble's Windows Animation Package.

 |Boss tank — This giant robot fires guided missiles in volleys and teleports between platforms.|

 There are 14 rooms in MicroMan, and 2 bottomless pits.
-For the purposes of this shrine, the rooms are arranged in 3×8 grid and given a row-column designation, bottom-to-top and left-to-right.
+For the purposes of this shrine, the rooms are arranged in 8×3 grid and given a column-row designation based on its x-y coordinate relative to the bottom-left corner.

 |The four small platforms above the Robot phase in and out.
 There is a Fan Shot, which temporarily makes MicroMan's shots fan into three shots.|